petkaantonov/bluebird/docs/docs/api/promise.join.md

 });
 ```

 *Note: In 1.x and 0.x `Promise.join` used to be a `Promise.all` that took the values in as arguments instead of an array.
-This behavior has been deprecated but is still supported partially - when the last argument is an immediate function value the new semantics will apply*
+This behavior no longer works since 4.x and will Bluebird will return a rejected promise if no function is passed in.
 </markdown></div>

 <div id="disqus_thread"></div>